google/pytype/pytype/tests/README.md

 # Pytype Functional Tests

 This directory contains functional tests for Pytype.
-They target the same Python version that pytype is running under; as of January 2022, the pytype tests run in Python 3.7 - 3.9.
+They target the same Python version that pytype is running under.

 ## Adding New Tests